Fred Thompson: Career as an attorney

 Thompson was admitted to the state bar of Tennessee in 1967.
 At that time, he shortened his first name from Freddie to Fred.

 He worked as an assistant U.S. attorney from 1969 to 1972, successfully prosecuting bank robberies and other cases.
 Thompson was the campaign manager for Republican U.S. Senator Howard Baker's re-election campaign in 1972, and was minority counsel to the Senate Watergate Committee in its investigation of the Watergate scandal (1973–1974).

 In the 1980s, Thompson worked as an attorney, with law offices in Nashville and Washington, DC, handling personal injury claims and defending people accused of white collar crimes.
 He also accepted appointments as special counsel to the Senate Foreign Relations Committee (1980–1981), special counsel to the Senate Intelligence Committee (1982), and member of the Appellate Court Nominating Commission for the State of Tennessee (1985–1987).

-His clients included a German mining group and Japan's Toyota Motors Corporation.
+His clients included a German mining group and Japan's Toyota Motor Corporation.
 Thompson served on various corporate boards.
 He also did legal work and served on the board of directors for engineering firm Stone & Webster.